rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 As you can see from the results, CBOR encoding improves storage efficiency a bit.
 Every value is stored as a long integer.
 Normal deflate reduces the size to 3.5 bytes per sample, but given how regular the data is this is not very good.

-The delta encoding before deflate allows the deflate algorithm to see the regularity, increaing the compression to less than a byte per sample.
+The delta encoding before deflate allows the deflate algorithm to see the regularity, improving the compression to less than a byte per sample.

 ### When to choose delta encoding